Car Accident Depositions: What Questions are Asked?

 The deposition will be recorded, either by a court reporter or by video.
 You will answer questions under oath, just like you would at a trial.

 Many of our clients are nervous about this and want to know what to expect in a deposition for a car accident.
-In this article, we’ll identify some of the most common deposition questions for auto accidents.
+In this article, we’ll identify some of the most common deposition questions for car accidents.

 Your Basic Background Information